Parity’s Checklist for Secure Smart Contract Development

-- Create a new GitHub organisation to exclusively house production-related contracts.
+- Create a new GitHub organization to exclusively house production-related contracts.
 For example, our repo is parity-contracts.
 All contracts in this dedicated repo should be actively maintained or in use, or be under active development for production.
 There should be no obsolete or legacy projects in this repo.

-- Put every contract in a separate repo in your new dedicated organisation. (“Every contract” can also mean a “logical unit” of a few tightly coupled contracts—for example Operations.sol and OperationsProxy.sol, which clearly go together and cannot be reasonably expected to be used separately.)
+- Put every contract in a separate repo in your new dedicated organization. (“Every contract” can also mean a “logical unit” of a few tightly coupled contracts—for example Operations.sol and OperationsProxy.sol, which clearly go together and cannot be reasonably expected to be used separately.)

 - Embed dependencies to make the code coverage metric more meaningful and make it easier to programmatically reason about the contract’s entire codebase.
 All duplicated sources should be explicitly listed as such (with cross-links!) in every repo’s README they’re copied into.

 - Ensure each contract in the repo meets the following code quality criteria: